sungheeyun/sungheeyun.github.io/_pages/seminars.md

 <img style="max-width: 45%;" src="/resource/trips/2024-12 Lyon & Salzburg/flickr - S849 - 01 | Uncertain Futures and Connections Reimagined - Connecting Technologies/s849---01--uncertain-futures-and-connections-reimagined-connecting-technologies_54208370770_o.jpg">
 &nbsp;
 </div>

-The intellectual synthesis that emerges from these exchanges organically crystallizes into uniquely differentiated insights that transcend traditional disciplinary boundaries.
-Conversations about AI's philosophical implications with humanities scholars inform my understanding of consciousness and creativity, while discussions with biotech researchers illuminate the convergence of artificial and biological intelligence—insights that directly shape Erudio Bio's strategic direction.
-Exchanges with cryptography experts deepen my appreciation for privacy-preserving technologies, strengthening my advisory role at CryptoLab, and dialogues with medical professionals reveal the profound ethical dimensions of AI in healthcare while uncovering potential technological partnerships.
-This continuous intellectual cross-fertilization generates novel intuitions about not only AI's technological trajectory, but its ripple effects across homomorphic cryptography, blockchain, digital communications, biotechnology, medical science, pharmacology, and nano-science.
-These organically-formed insights then flow back into the academic and industry communities through subsequent lectures, consultations, and collaborative research, creating a virtuous cycle of knowledge creation and dissemination that advances both theoretical understanding and practical innovation while simultaneously identifying strategic opportunities that fuel my entrepreneurial endeavors.

 <h2 id="sem-2025">2025</h2>